BijanJohn/bijan-john-staging/src/content/posts/2024-05-13-costa-rica.md

 > Break your confines by bus, plane, car, boat or your two feet<br>
 > this world has freedoms and life you have yet to discover<br>
-> fruits with unbique names, different from neighboring countries<br>
+> fruits with unique names, different from neighboring countries<br>
-> my friend tells me this as he peals a freshly picked papaya, pineapple<br>
+> my friend tells me this as he peals a freshly picked papaya, pineapple,<br>
 > watermelon, banana and watermelon<br>
 > pouring his soaked chia seeds on top with minced ginger and tumeric<br>
 > As we share a fruit bowl he tells me the fruit has each element one can need<br>